awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

        --query 'InstanceTypeOfferings[*].Location' --output text
    ```

-   Example output is as follows\.
+   The example output is as follows\.

    ```
    us-west-2a    us-west-2c    us-west-2b